Benju2205/terribly_tiny_tales/README.md

 - **Git**: A version control system for tracking changes and collaborating on projects.
 - **Tailwind CSS**: A utility-first CSS framework used for styling components and creating a responsive design.
 - **Material-Tailwind**: A UI kit built on top of Tailwind CSS that provides Material Design components and styles.
-- **Render.com**: A platform for hosting and deploying web applications.
+- **Render.com**: This app is deployed and hosted in render.com.
+A platform for hosting and deploying web applications.

 ## Components
 - **Header**: The Header component in this project serves as the top navigation bar.